Skip to content

 .build();

-FlowChart pipelines.
-Mock individual agents within a pipeline.
+Sequence pipelines.
+Mock individual agents within a composition.
 Test the orchestration logic without any API calls.

 .build();

-const result = await pipeline.run('Write about AI safety');
+const result = await pipeline.run({ message: 'Write about AI safety' });

 // Both agents ran with mocks — pipeline orchestration tested for $0